 Here is the detailed list of documents that are required to open a Demat Account.

 Proof of Identity (POI): List of documents admissible as Proof of Identity:

 - PAN card with a valid photograph.
-This is a mandatory requirement for all applicants except those who are specifically exempt from obtaining PAN (listed in Section D).
+This is a mandatory requirement for all applicants except those who are specifically exempt from obtaining PAN (listed in "Exemptions/Clarifications" to PAN section).

-- Identity card/ document with applicant's Photo, issued by any of the following: Central/State Government and its Departments, Statutory/Regulatory Authorities, Public Sector Undertakings, Scheduled Commercial Banks, Public Financial Institutions, Colleges affiliated to Universities, Professional Bodies such as ICAI, ICWAI, ICSI, Bar Council etc., to their Members; and Credit cards/Debit cards issued by Banks.
+- Identity card/document with applicant's photo, issued by any of the following: Central/State Government and its Departments, Statutory/Regulatory Authorities, Public Sector Undertakings, Scheduled Commercial Banks, Public Financial Institutions, Colleges affiliated to Universities, Member IDs by Professional Bodies such as ICAI, ICWAI, ICSI, Bar Council etc. and Credit Cards/Debit Cards issued by Banks.